 none, this makes sure that the actual product page of the audio track isn't linked to from the table.
 Meaning, in a setup like this, the only clickable things within the table are the play buttons and the "add to cart" buttons, which should improve sales.

-WooCommerce Product Table lets users filter the table based on various attributes of the products.
-For audio files, it makes sense to enable filtering based on genres.
+The Product Table plugin lets users filter the table based on various attributes of the products.
+For a WooCommerce music store, it makes sense to enable filtering based on genres.

 To achieve that, set the Product filters setting to Custom, and the Custom filters setting to

 The rest of the settings on the page are up to you.
 It's best to experiment with those once you already have a live audio store table on the site.

 Bonus tip: Add filter widgets to the music store

 Some WooCommerce audio stores like to allow their users to filter by multiple tags, for example to find all songs that are 'romantic' and 'classical'.
 The filter dropdowns above the table only let you select one option at a time (although you can have as many different dropdown lists as you like, for example so that users can choose a genre, a composer and so on).

 If you'd like people to be able to select multiple items from the same category (e.g. multiple composers) then you can do this using filter widgets.
 These appear in the page sidebar.
 Add the options as product attributes, and users can tick as many as they like.